Piano Concerto No. 20 (Mozart): I. Allegro

-The first movement starts off the concerto in the tonic key of D minor with the strings restlessly but quietly building up to a full forte.
-Music critic Michael Steinberg calls this opening as "all atmosphere and gesture–no theme".
-It is then followed by the second theme, played by the woodwinds before being overtaken by the tutti orchestra.
+The first movement, in D minor, starts with the strings restlessly but quietly building up to a full forte.
+Music critic Michael Steinberg calls this opening "all atmosphere and gesture—no theme".
+It is followed by the second theme, played by the woodwinds before being overtaken by the tutti orchestra.

-The solo piano then introduces a new theme, whose construction is described by Robert Levin as "a masterful balance of expressive and narrative detail".
-A slightly brighter mood exists in the second theme of F major (the relative major), but it never becomes jubilant.
+The solo piano then introduces a new theme, whose construction Robert Levin has called "a masterful balance of expressive and narrative detail".
+The second theme in F major (the relative major) has a slightly brighter mood but never becomes jubilant.
 The timpani further heighten the tension in the coda before the cadenza starts.
 The movement ends on a quiet note.

 II.
 Romance

-The Romance second movement, in B♭ major, is a five-part rondo (ABACA) with a coda.
-The trumpets and timpani are not used in this movement.
-The beginning features a solo piano playing the flamboyant and charming main B♭ major melody without accompaniment.
-This lyrical, passionate, tender and romantic melody paints a picture of peace and a sense of harmony between the piano and the orchestra and has also inspired its title 'Romance'.
+The second movement, in B♭ major, is a five-part rondo (ABACA) with a coda.
+The trumpets and timpani are not used.
+The beginning features the solo piano playing the main B♭ major melody without accompaniment.
+This lyrical, tender, romantic melody inspired the movement's title, "Romance".

-Halfway through, the piece moves on to the second episode (part C), where instead of the beautiful melody, a storm sets in.
-The new stormy material is a turbulent, agitated and ominous theme, in the relative key of G minor, which greatly contrasts with the peaceful mood at the starting of the movement.
-Though the storm section begins abruptly and without transition, after a transition back to the tonic key of B♭ major we are greeted once again with the previously heard melody, which returns as the movement is nearing its end.
-The movement ends with an ascending arpeggio that is light and delicate, gradually becoming a faint whisper.
+Halfway through, the piece moves on to the second episode (part C), where a storm sets in.
+A turbulent, agitated. ominous theme in the relative key of G minor greatly contrasts with the peaceful mood at the movement's start.
+After a transition back to B♭ major, the opening melody returns.
+The movement ends with a light and delicate ascending arpeggio.